 We use the project contract in its confirmed state as our reporting snapshot.
 There was no change in the data model because it provides every function out-of-the-box.
 Some automatisms and logical checks were added and the UI was updated to provide a better process flow.

 For a better overview, we restructured the UCI forms and used the editable grid with a nested view.
-Having all the project contract line details (I will call them ‘details’ from here on) arranged under their project contract line (‘line’ for short), gives us a clean picture of the different figures.
+Having all the project contract line details (I will call them ‘details’ from here on) arranged under their project contract line (‘line’ for short), gives us a clear picture of the different figures.

 We use a business process flow from Opportunity to Order which will then switch over into the Project and the Project Delivery business process flow.